sinch/docs/docs/conversation/conversation-receive-a-message.md

 app.listen(port, () => console.log(`Listening to ${port}..`));
 ```

 This code will allow you to listen for incoming messages and will parse out the text message content.
 If you want to see the payload not parsed, add `console.log(JSON.stringify(body, null, 2));`

-Before you can handle incoming traffic to your local server, you need to open up a tunnel to your local server, for that you can use [ngrok](https://ngrok.com/) tunnel.
-Open a terminal/command prompt and type: `ngrok http 3000`
+  4. Use [ngrok](https://ngrok.com/) to open up a tunnel to your local server to handle incoming traffic.
+  5. Open a terminal/command prompt and type: `ngrok http 3000`

 The Node app and Ngrok should be running at the same time at port 3000.